jamieiles/oldland-web/index.md

  - SPI master.

 There is a C model along with Icarus and Verilator RTL simulations.
-The Keynsham SoC can be synthesized to run on a Terasic DE0 Nano.
+The Keynsham SoC can be synthesized to run on a Terasic DE0 Nano or DE0-CV.
 There are ports of binutils, gcc, newlib, u-boot and RTEMS available.

-The Terasic DE0-nano board using an Altera Cyclone IV is the supported board running at ~75MHz on slow silicon @85°C.
+The Terasic DE0-CV using an Altera Cyclone V and the DE0-nano board using an Altera Cyclone IV are the supported boards running at ~75MHz on slow silicon
+@85°C.

 Documentation
 -------------